'Certainly a possibility' mother could face charges after her 6-year-old allegedly shot Virginia teacher, police chief says

 The mother of a 6-year-old boy who authorities say shot his teacher at a Virginia elementary school could face charges, Newport News police Chief Steve Drew said Tuesday.

-"I think that is certainly a possibility," Drew told "CNN This Morning," a day after police confirmed the boy took the firearm from his home and brought it to school in his backpack Friday before allegedly opening fire in a classroom at Richneck Elementary School in Newport News, wounding a teacher and sending her to the hospital.
+"I think that is certainly a possibility," Drew told "CNN This Morning," a day after police confirmed the boy took the firearm from his home and brought it to school in his backpack Friday before allegedly opening fire in a classroom at Richneck Elementary School, wounding a teacher and sending her to the hospital.

 Drew has spoken with the commonwealth attorney multiple times, he said, but emphasized the investigation remains ongoing.